HyDE-Project/Hyde-cli/README.md

          Hyde-install --link
          ```
  > [!Important]
 >   If you have previously installed Hyde without using the CLI, you can still use the CLI to manage your installation.
-To do this, you can combine the --dir and -l options.
+To do this, you can combine the --dir and --link options.
 The --dir option specifies the directory where Hyde is installed, and the -l option allows Hyde-CLI to remember this directory for future commands.
 This is particularly useful if you want Hyde-CLI to recognize your existing Hyde installation and manage it accordingly.

 ``` Hyde-install --dir /path/to/existing/Hyde --link ```